How to Train a Puppy: The First 8 Things You Need to Do

 Train your puppy: To walk on a leash

 It may seem obvious, but playful puppies don’t always walk easily on a leash.
 Practice makes perfect in this case.
 Training a puppy to walk calmly and respectfully on a leash will help you when you socialize them and housebreak them.
 “If you can’t control your dog on a leash, then you’re not going to go very far,” says Theresa Viesto, a Labrador retriever breeder and handle.
+These are the things you do that your dog actually hates.

 Train your puppy: How to socialize